 The layout of the EQ and gain controls (as rotary dials) now feels much more intuitive and in keeping with other controllers, against the rather unusual sliders of the previous model.
 This also creates some space on the unit for other functionality.

-These new features include hi/lo pass filter, FX parameter adjust dial, three hot cue buttons, three slip loop buttons (1/8, 1/4, 1/2, which double up as instant FX buttons if the Shift button is pressed), and a touch-sensitive strip for quick track searching.
+These new features include hi/low pass filter, FX parameter adjusts the dial, three hot cue buttons, three slip loop buttons (1/8, 1/4, 1/2, which double up as instant FX buttons if the Shift button is pressed), and a touch-sensitive strip for quick track searching.

 The back panel